Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Greece

-Greek lawmakers have done everything they can to protect the state-run monopoly on gambling and now finds themselves violating EU fair trade laws and shunned by the industry.
-The government made a halfhearted attempt to pass a law that would allow European betting companies to apply for licenses.
-Still, it is clear to everyone that burdensome regulations and tax rates are designed to keep everyone else out.
+Greek lawmakers have done everything they can to protect the state-run monopoly on gambling, violating EU fair trade laws and in the process.
+The government attempted to pass a law that would allow European betting companies to apply for licenses, but burdensome regulations and tax rates are designed to limit competition.

-The government now seeks to prohibit online gambling by ordering internet service providers to block access to foreign betting sites.
-Even so, determined gamblers have found creative ways to bypass the filter and play online wherever they wish.
+The government also seeks to prohibit online gambling by ordering internet service providers to block access to foreign betting sites.
+Even so, determined gamblers have found creative ways to bypass the filter and wager online.

 Belgium